nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 For better illustration, Figure X below shows the sequence diagram of steps 4 to 6.

 ![Add To Watchlist Command Step 4 to 6](images/AddToWatchlist-Step4-6-Sequence-Diagram.png) <br/>
-*Figure X: Sequence diagram for AddToWatchlistCommand steps 4 to 6*
+*Figure X: Sequence diagram for Add To Watchlist feature steps 4 to 6*

 #### 4.6.2 Design consideration
 Below shows the considerations taken when implementing the `AddToWatchlist` feature.